theobald-software/theobald-software.github.io/content/_en/erpconnect/special-classes/managing-and-executing-transactions-the-class-transaction.md

 This technique is often used if no BAPI exists.

 ### How to use SAP Transactions

-The following sample application shows how to use the ERPConnect *Transaction* class to directly execute an SAP transaction.<br>
+The following sample application shows how to use the *Transaction* class to directly execute an SAP transaction.<br>
 In this application the user can enter a material number and the name of a plant.
 By clicking a button, the SAP GUI is launched with the transaction **MMBE** (stock overview).

 ![Call-Transaction-002](/img/content/Call-Transaction-002.png){:class="img-responsive" width="300px" }

+{: .box-tip }
+**Tip**: The installation package of ERPConnect includes the *Transaction-Recorder* tool.
+This tool records transactions and implements them to code, see [Transaction-Recorder](../tools/transactionrecorder).

 The code below shows how to add batch steps with the method *AddStep*.
-It is important to set the *UseGui* property to true.
+When connecting to SAP it is important to set the *UseGui* property to true.
-The SAP GUI will be launched by the method *Execute*.
+The SAP GUI is launched using the method *Execute*.

 <details>
 <summary>Click to open C# example.</summary>